dustinpfister/blog_posts/_posts/canvas-text.md

 ## 2 - The text base line property

-When working with text in the 2d canvas drawing context the base line property can be used to set the vertical alignment of text when setting the position of a fill text method call.
+When working with text in the 2d canvas drawing context the [canvas text base line](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/textBaseline) property can be used to set the vertical alignment of text when setting the position of a fill text method call.

 ```js
 // get the canvas, context and set size